MichaelSiehl/Spatial_Fortran_1/README.md

 ### 8.3  Asynchronous Code Execution on the Single Coarray Images

 As the channel’s *IsReceive* function is non-blocking, we can use the encompassing parallel loop to implement an execution control that simultaneously executes multiple such MODULE PROCEDURES inside that parallel loop.
-A spatial compiler should be enabled to generate multiple (or merge into) spatial pipelines from the control flow (if-else / select-case).
+A spatial compiler should be enabled to generate multiple (or merge into) spatial pipelines from the control flow (if-else / select-case) on FPGAs.

 Whereas on a CPU: Only one kernel per coarray image get’s executed at a time with loop iterations, but we can still achieve more kernel execution across iterations as we have more (asynchronous) kernels available in a queue on each coarray image.
-To me these multiple asynchronous kernels on each coarray image are the key that should allow us to use the same programming on CPUs and FPGAs here.
-But on FPGAs, I would expect higher performance if kernels (the workload of each coarray image) are distributed to multiple spatial pipelines that can execute the workload of a single coarray image in parallel.
+To me, these multiple asynchronous kernels on each coarray image are the key that should allow us to use the same programming on CPUs and FPGAs here.
+But on FPGAs I would expect higher performance if kernels (the workload of each coarray image) are distributed to multiple spatial pipelines that can execute the workload of a single coarray image in parallel.